jeertmans/DelaunayTriangulation/README.md

 After having a look at memory leaks with Valgrind, it seems like the memory problems may come from the BOV library, a library provided for the course.
 My code, in its own, is Memcheck clean as it does not leak anything when used with `-d` flag.

+### `ALSA lib pcm.c:8526:(snd_pcm_recover) underrun occurred`

+You can ignore this error, it just happens because you closed the application when a new sound file was just starting to be played.

 ## Sound bibliography